Cuber01/sand-game/README.md

 Choose yours and put it in the root directory.
 Read their comments for further instructions.

+I'm having quite some trouble with developing on multiple platforms, so if you want to, I'd be really happy if you could help me out.
+Read Contributing.md for more info.

 ## Build

 Clone the git repo: